Vision Spots

 POLITICS - A Game or Exorcism?

-Politics - Game or Exorcism—Games are supposed to be fun. onal.
+Politics - Game or Exorcism—Games are supposed to be fun.
 In the ‘good old days,’ politics used to be similar.
 Most of the party members respected their colleagues on the ‘other side of the aisle.’
 Often they were caught working together on legislation or a friendly baseball game.
 Historically, each party has been passionate about their own issues, a tug of war of sorts.

 Read More